How to Build a Strong LinkedIn Profile for the Canadian Job Market

 Blog Image

-LinkedIn is becoming one of the most important resources for job searchers in the digitally society we live in.
-Maintaining a clean and optimized LinkedIn profile may be crucial for professional advancement and breaking into the Canadian employment market.
-LinkedIn is more than just an online CV; it's a worldwide platform for your professional identity and presence.
+In this digitally society that we live in, LinkedIn is fast becoming one of the most important resources for job searchers and owning a clean and optimized LinkedIn profile may be crucial for professional advancement and getting into the Canadian employment market.
+Now, LinkedIn is much more than just an online CV – it’s a professional identity and presence which transcends borders.

 Tips for a Great LinkedIn Photo:

 b.
 Make Use of Proper Lighting: Natural light is ideal.
-Make sure the background is clean and clear so that your face is seen well.
+Make sure your background is clean and clear so you don’t look like a potato from below when it is photographed.

 2. Craft an Appealing Headline